Oxycodone hydrochloride modified release tablet

 - ritonavir, an antiviral medication

 - medicines used to treat epilepsy e.g. carbamazepine, phenytoin

 - medicine to treat HIV infection and AIDs e.g. ritonavir

 - medicines to thin the blood e.g. coumarin derivatives such as warfarin.

-These medicines or alcohol may be affected by Oxycodone Sandoz or may affect how well it works.
+or alcohol may be affected by Oxycodone Sandoz or may affect how well it works.
 They may increase the side effects of Oxycodone Sandoz.
 You may need different amounts of your medicines, or you may need to take different medicines.